Additional Information Contact:

 (501) 618-8133 – firstname.lastname@example.org

-- If you have been drinking, use a taxi, call a sober friend or family member or use public transportation to get to your destination safely.
+- If you have been drinking, call a taxi, take the bus or call a sober friend or family member to get you to your destination safely.